timloden/restoration-performance-data-processor/readme.txt

 2. This is the second screen shot

 == Changelog ==
+= 1.11.3 =
+* Fixed DII freight items marks as in stock when they shouldnt have been

 = 1.11.2 =
 * Fixed DII ground items marks as in stock when they shouldnt have been